ysabri/GitDrive/docs/index.rst

 ============
 This section assumes a certain level of comfort with Git commands, terminology and concepts.

-This consists of the core Git commands that we wrap around with the help of dugite.
+The section will consist of the core Git commands that we wrap around with the help of dugite.
 A lof of these are inspired or sometimes copied from the `GitHub Desktop`_ project, thanks to them for that.

 The list below will have commands that are exposed in multiple ways that depend on the options given to the command.
-So in reality we have 37 amount of Git commands/behaviors exposed.
-Each command will also have an explanation of the purpose from including it along with an explanation of why its exposed in such a way.
+So in reality we have 37 Git commands/behaviors exposed.
+If necessary, each command will also have an explanation of the purpose from including it along with an explanation of why its exposed in such a way.

 Also all the commands will not attempt to handle any error they encounter and will throw it to the caller.
 The errors thrown follow the structure explained under core-git below.